 Peripheral Nervous System Divisions

-The peripheral nervous system is divided into two parts:
+The peripheral nervous system has two divisions:

 - Somatic Nervous System